SF-WDI-LABS/react-intro-2/README.md

 > Take a closer look at how this event is implemented.
 We use an attribute called `onClick` to define the behavior as to what happens when we click this particular button.
 As it's value, we're passing in an anonymous function that invokes handleClick, a function defined on this component.

-Whenever we run `.setState`, our component "diff's" the current DOM, and compares the Virtual DOM node with the updated state to the current DOM.
-* Only replaces the current DOM with parts that have changed.
+Whenever we run `.setState`, our component does a "diff", comparing the Virtual DOM node with the updated state to the current DOM.
+It only replaces the current DOM with parts that have changed.

 ## Closing